dimitri-nicolo/calico/v2.2/getting-started/bare-metal/installation/binary.md

 Optionally, you can create a file at `/etc/calico/felix.cfg` to configure Felix.
-The configuration file as well as other options for configuring felix (including environment variables) are described in [this]({{site.baseurl}}/{{page.version}}/reference/felix/configuration) document.
+The configuration file as well as other options for configuring Felix (including environment variables) are described in [this]({{site.baseurl}}/{{page.version}}/reference/felix/configuration) document.

 If etcd is not running on the local machine, it's essential to configure